Neutron Stars in Scalar Torsion Theories with Nonminimal Coupling: Scalar torsion theories

+by virtue of antisymmetry of the contorsion tensor and symmetry of the superpotential tensor (as given by Eq. \eqref{eq_spiFEQ} in their two first indices.
+Hence, the matter energy-momentum tensor is covariantly conserved \cite{Hohmann_2018}.

-\subsection{Axial Symmetric Spacetime}
+\subsection{Axial symmetric spacetime}

-After introducing the fundamental concepts of teleparallel gravity and present the field equations of the scalar-torsion theory $ F(T,\phi,X) $, our goal here is to provide a quick glimpse into the notions of symmetries within the teleparallel geometric framework \cite{hohmann2019modified} and reach the Weitzenb\oo ck tetrad that reproduce an axial symmetric spacetime \cite{bahamonde2021exploring} i.e a non-diagonal metric tensor with one cross term.
-The teleparallel geometry denoted as $(\mathcal{M},\bm{e},\bm{\omega})$ is invariant under the action $\Phi $ of a Lie group $G$ on a spacetime manifold $\mathcal{M}$ if and only if the metric and the affine connection are invariant under the diffeomorphisms $\Phi _{u}:\mathcal{M}\ra \mathcal{M}$ such that $u\in G$.
-For convenience, when discussing teleparallel symmetries we focus solely on the infinitesimal symmetries where the diffeomorphisms $\Phi _{u}$ are generated by a set of vector fields $X_{\varsigma }$ that preserves the geometric structure of the spacetime $\mathcal{M}$ which in turns require that the Lie derivative of the metric tensor as well as the teleparallel affine connection vanishes in the direction of $X_{\varsigma }$
+After introducing the fundamental concepts of teleparallel gravity and presenting the field equations of the TST theory with the Lagrangian density $F(T,\phi,X)$, we provide now a brief overview of symmetries within the teleparallel geometric framework \cite{hohmann2019modified}.
+Subsequently, we proceed to derive the Weitzenböck tetrad that yields an axially symmetric spacetime \cite{bahamonde2021exploring}, characterized by a non-diagonal metric tensor with one cross term.

+The teleparallel geometry, denoted as $(\mathcal{M},\bm{e},\bm{\omega})$, is invariant under the action $\Phi $ of a Lie group $G$ on a spacetime manifold $\mathcal{M}$ if and only if the metric and the affine connection are invariant under the diffeomorphisms $\Phi_{u}:\mathcal{M}\rightarrow \mathcal{M}$ such that $u\in G$.
+For convenience, when discussing teleparallel symmetries, we focus solely on the infinitesimal symmetries where the diffeomorphisms $\Phi_{u}$ are generated by a set of vector fields $X_{\varsigma }$ that preserve the geometric structure of the spacetime $\mathcal{M}$.
+This, in turn, requires that the Lie derivative of the metric tensor as well as the teleparallel affine connection vanishes in the direction of $X_{\varsigma }$: